mijibox/openfin-react-country-explorer/README.md

 # OpenFin React Country Explorer

 Simple React application running in OpenFin Runtime.
+It demostrates the setup of the development environment, the way to create and position a frameless window and inter window communication using [InterApplicationBus](https://cdn.openfin.co/docs/javascript/stable/InterApplicationBus.html).

 ### to setup
 npm install